-YOUR STRESS AND DEPRESSION RESULTS
+YOUR STRESS RESULTS

-Kate, your stress assessment is low (score 28) and your depression assessment is low (score 24).
+Andrew, your stress assessment is low (score 26).
 Please note that the results are based on your answers to a self assessment test for stress which utilizes a modification of the State-Trait Anxiety Inventory and the Self Assessment Test for depression which is based on the Beck Depression Index.
 The assessments are made to make you aware of the possibility of problems.
 They are not a medical diagnosis.
 If you have any questions or concerns, you should consult your physician or other qualified professional.